odisfm/zcx-core/docs/content/tutorials/getting-started/zcx-concepts.md

 ## ZControls

 Roughly equivalent to an [X or G control from ClyphX Pro](https://www.cxpman.com/manual/using-midi-controllers/) (first party controls).
 Original, I know.
 You define ZControls in your configuration file and when you press them they trigger action lists.
 Like with first party controls, you can configure the control's color.
-However, ZControls can have many additional properties that give you more control(!) over how they behave.
+However, ZControls can have many additional options that give you more control(!) over how they behave.
 There are even special subclasses of controls that offer specific functionality.
 More on that [later](#control-classes).

 Although MIDI controllers come in all shapes and sizes, zcx is focused on controllers with a 'matrix' or grid of pads or buttons, such as the Ableton Push, Novation Launchpad, Akai APC, and  others like them.
 Because of this, zcx makes a distinction between controls that form the matrix, and those that don't.